destinyae/zksync-lite-docs/docs/userdocs/decentralization/README.md

 6. Peer-to-peer (trustless<sup>\*</sup>, strong censorship-resistance): Ethereum, Bitcoin

 Right now, **zkSync** is at level 4 of this scale.
-It is fully non-custodial with zero trust assumptions: the **zkSync** validator has no power to do anything with user's assets without explicit authorization.
+It is fully non-custodial with zero trust assumptions: the **zkSync** validator has no power to do anything with the user's assets without explicit authorization.
 Users can always withdraw all of their funds to Ethereum mainnet without any cooperation from validators (even if the latter is completely shut down and unresponsive).